ErosolarAI/code-cli/docs/UNIFIED_UI_INTEGRATION.md

 ### 1. **Processing States**
 - Shows "Working on your request" when processing begins
-- Updates to "Ready for prompts" when complete
+- Updates to "Waiting for next instruction..." when complete
 - Includes elapsed time tracking

 ### 2. **Tool Execution**